WamashuduSengani/url-shortener/README.md

 **How to Use in Postman**

 1. Open Postman:
-    - If you don't have Postman installed, you can download it here.
+    - If you don't have Postman installed, you can download it access it here on the web `https://www.postman.com/downloads/` and click on Launch Postman.

 2. Send a POST request to shorten a URL:
     - Set the request URL to `http://localhost:8080/api/url/shorten`.